GitTools/GitVersion/CONTRIBUTING.md

 1) Publishing tags (a git tag) the release commit, this will trigger another appveyor build which only builds tags, this build uses deploy.cake.
 It downloads the artifacts from that GitHub release, then performs the release

 ## Docker
+It is a manual release step after the release now, first download the appropriate ZIP and put into a `releaseArtifacts` folder in the GitVersion repository, then run:

-docker build . --build-arg GitVersionZip=build/GitVersion_<VERSION>.zip --tag gittools/gitversion
+`docker build . --build-arg GitVersionZip=GitVersion_<VERSION>.zip --tag gittools/gitversion`